openaps/openaps/README.md

 using the `openaps report` commands.
 `openaps report` commands map `openaps use` commands to filenames:

+#### `openaps report add`

+Adding a report means configuring a `use` command with a format and a output, most commonly, a filename is used as the output.

     openaps report add <report-name> <report-formatter> <device> <use> [opts]

     # add a report, saved in a file called pump-history.json, which is